francis-collab/alu-shell/basics/README.md

 #!/bin/bash : acts as a shell
-ls -l : displays current directory contents in a long format.
+ls -la : displays current directory contents, including hidden files (starting with .) using the long format.